paulJRCurtis/risk-lab-site/content/Patching Controls with SSM/1-current-os/_index.md

 LastModifierEmail = ""
 +++

-Use AWS Systems Manager - **Inventory** to determine the operating systems versions how many instances are running each operating systems.
+In this step we will use AWS Systems Manager - **Inventory** to determine the operating systems versions how many instances are running each operating systems.

-To set a patch baseline open the AWS Systems Manager console.
+#### 1. Go to AWS Systems Manager - Inventory
+Select Systems Manager from the AWS Console.

 In the navigation pane, choose **Inventory**.

 If you can only see the AWS Systems Manager home page, you may need to click on the menu icon (&#9776;) in the top left to open the navigation pane, and then choose **Inventory**.